lbryio/spec/index.md

 ##### Channel Claim Name and Stream Claim Name

 A URL containing both a channel and a stream claim name.
 URLs containing both are resolved in two steps.
-First, the channel is resolved to it's associated claim.
+First, the channel is resolved to its associated claim.
 Then the stream claim name is resolved to get the appropriate claim from among the claims in the channel.

 ```
 lbry://@lbry/meet-lbry